 We are firmly committed to the principle that every employee deserves fair and equal treatment in the workplace.
 With experience settling and litigating employment law claims, our Queens marital status discrimination lawyers are prepared to take your case as far as it needs to go to get you the best outcome possible.

 Contact our Marital Discrimination Lawyers in Queens for Immediate Assistance

 At Ricotta & Marks, P.C., our Queens employment lawyers have the skills, experience, and knowledge to handle the full range of marital discrimination claims.
 We will protect your rights and keep your interests ahead of your employer.
 To learn more about how our attorneys fight discrimination, contact our legal team Ricotta & Marks, P.C., at 347-464-8694.
 Our law firm returns calls within 24 hours.
-We have offices in Long Island City, Queens, and Carle Place, Long Island.
+We have offices in, Queens, and Seaford, Long Island.